0

 Ambrosia cake is a Swedish classic cake.
 The light sponge is topped with a smooth icing made from icing sugar and orange juice, and finished with small pieces of candied orange peel.
 The result is a moist, fragrant cake with a perfect balance of sweetness and bright citrus notes.
 The name Ambrosia comes from Greek mythology, where ambrosia was known as the food of the gods.
 The name reflects the cake’s deliciousness turning an everyday coffee break into something a little more special.

 In Sweden, Ambrosia cake was once a classic addition to the table during a traditional fika break, the Swedish custom of pausing the day to enjoy coffee and something sweet.
 For many Swedes it brings back nostalgic memories of family gatherings and coffee breaks.
-As a child visiting my grandparents, I always felt a little extra excited if I spotted an
+As a child visiting my grandparents, I always felt a little extra excited if I spotted an Ambrosia cake on the table.

 1. PREHEAT OVEN & PREP TIN